 CLASSROOM PROJECT guidelines & selection criteria

-The Hayward Education Foundation is now accepting applications for its 2020-2021 HEF Classroom Projects Program (CPP) and the COVID-19 Addendum funding the week of September 27, 2021.
+The Hayward Education Foundation will begin accepting applications for its 2021-2022 HEF Classroom Projects Program (CPP) and the COVID-19 Addendum funding the week of September 27, 2021.
 Below please find information on the preparation and submittal of your classroom project, a timetable for funding, and the link to the online application.

 Project guidelines and selection criteria for the application are below.